 The Judaean port of Caesarea had no reliable source of fresh water when construction on the city began around 22 BC.
-King Herod commissioned a raised aqueduct to deliver water from the springs near Shuni, 16 kilometres north-east of Caesarea Maritima.
+King Herod commissioned a raised aqueduct to deliver water from the springs near Shuni, 16 kilometres northeast of Caesarea Maritima.
 Today, the most impressive part of the Herodian aqueduct (known as the high-level aqueduct I) can be seen on the beach of Caesarea, north of the ancient city.

-When Hadrian visited Caesarea in AD 130 on his grand tour of the eastern part of the Roman Empire, the growth of the city required additional water.
+When Hadrian visited Caesarea in AD 130 on his grand tour of the eastern part of the Roman Empire, the city’s growth required additional water.
 Hadrian then commissioned extensive repairs and a new aqueduct to be built.
 This new section (known as the high-level aqueduct II) was added to the right of the first canal and doubled its capacity.
 These twin parallel aqueducts continued to supply water for 1200 years.

 Hadrian’s improvement on the work of Herod can be seen on the beach portion of the high-level aqueduct.
-The following photo shows the southern end of the aqueduct where the two stages of construction are clearly visible.
-The east channel of the aqueduct (right) was constructed by Herod the Great while the west channel (left) was built during the days of Hadrian.
+The following photo shows the southern end of the aqueduct, where the two stages of construction are clearly visible.
+The east channel of the aqueduct (right) was constructed by Herod the Great, while the west channel (left) was built during the days of Hadrian.

-Several inscriptions have been discovered and indicate that a number of legions, or rather vexillationes (a detachment) from these legions, took part in the building task.
+Several inscriptions have been discovered and indicate that a number of legions of Judaea, or rather vexillationes (a detachment) from these legions, took part in the building task.
 These inscriptions make mention of three Roman legions active in repairing the high-level aqueduct during Hadrian’s reign: five inscriptions refer to Legio X Fretensis, two to Legio VI Ferrata, one to Legio XXII Deiotariana, and another one to Legio II Traiana Fortis.

-The one attached to the aqueduct close to Beit Hanania, located about 2.8 miles north of Ceasarea, mentions the Tenth Legion (Legio X Fretensis) and comprises, on the left, of the legionary insignia (the legion’s emblem) and on the right, of a tabula ansata (table with dovetail handles) with the text “IMP CAES(ar) TRIAN HADR(ianus).”
+The one attached to the aqueduct close to Beit Hanania, located about 2.8 miles north of Caesarea, mentions the Tenth Legion (Legio X Fretensis) and comprises, on the left, of the legionary insignia (the legion’s emblem) and on the right, of a tabula ansata (table with dovetail handles) with the text “IMP CAES(ar) TRIAN HADR(ianus).”

 A few more inscriptions were uncovered on the western side of the aqueduct.
-One inscription refers to the Twenty-second Legion, one to the Tenth Legion, and another one to the Second Legion (click on the links to see Wikipedia images).
+One inscription refers to the Twenty-second Legion, one to the Tenth Legion, and another to the Second Legion (click on the links to see Wikipedia images).

 Additional inscriptions are displayed in several museums.
 One inscription in the Ralli Museum in Caesarea refers to the repairs conducted by the Sixth Legion.